 Blessed Event, a Warner Brothers picture, debuted in theatres on September 10, 1932, just three weeks after the Marx Brothers‘ fourth feature film, Horse Feathers, was released by Paramount Pictures, and oddly enough, Groucho Marx has an “Okay, Mr. Moskowitz!” moment in that film—complete with siren whistle.

 In Horse Feathers, Groucho plays the new president of Huxley College, and the film’s climax occurs during Huxley’s football game against its arch-rival, Darwin College.
 At one point, Groucho makes his way to the press booth, where a radio announcer is doing play-by-play of the game.
-The announcer invites Groucho to say a few words, and Groucho obliges…
+The announcer invites Groucho to say a few words to the radio audience, and Groucho obliges…

 “Last week, in this same hour, I told you that Mrs. Moskowitz was expecting a blessed event,” Groucho says in his typical rapid-fire fashion.
 “Well, last night Mrs. Moskowitz had twins.
 Okay, Mr. Moskowitz! [blows siren whistle]”